TilmanNeumann/java-math-library/README.md

 ## License

-This project is licensed under the GPL 3 License - see the [License.txt](License.txt) file for details
+This project is licensed under the GPL 3 License - see the [LICENSE](LICENSE) file for details

 ## Credits